-OFFICE OF THE GOVERNOR — News Release — Governor Ige appoints Edmund “Fred” Hyun as acting director of Public Safety DepartmentPosted on Oct 1, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige appoints Edmund “Fred” Hyun as acting director of Public Safety DepartmentPosted on Oct 1, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced today that he has appointed Edmund (“Fred”) Hyun to serve as the temporary acting director overseeing the state Department of Public Safety, effective October 1 through November 30.
 The appointment of an interim director is still to be determined.
 PSD Director Nolan Espinda announced his retirement in early September, effective at the close of business Sept.
 30.

 “At the beginning of this month, I appointed Fred to serve as special master to the Department of Public Safety and conduct a top-to-bottom assessment of the department.
 He will continue that assignment through his new, temporary leadership role,” said Gov. Ige.
 “Maria Cook will continue assisting Fred in her capacity as deputy director for Administration.”